Taipo/pareto_security/README.md

 == Description ==

 = Pareto Security Features =

+Had enough of the security theatre presented by the raft of Wordpress security plugins?
+Time to put a stop to the attacks!

 Firstly Wordpress and most other CMS's are built using PHP.
 PHP is a very insecure programming language, even worse in the hands of amateurs.